indimail/indimail-virtualdomains/.github/README-indimail.md

 The [ldap-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/ldap-checkpwd.8) module can authenticate against a LDAP server.
 This module is limited by the options provided by the ldap-checkpwd module.

 The [sys-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/sys-checkpwd.8), [authshadow(7)](https://github.com/indimail/indimail-mta/wiki/authshadow.7) modules use libc/glibc functions getpwnam(3), getpwuid(3), getpwent(3), getspnam(3), getuserpw(3), getgrnam(3), getgrgid(3), getgrent(3) to fetch records from the passwd(5), shadow(5) and the group(5) databases.
-Apart from the configuration options provided by the modules itself, one can also exploit <u>nsswitch.conf</u> to redirect these calls to [Name Service Switch Daemon - nssd](#name-service-switch-Daemon---nssd) and use indimail's MySQL database as an alternate database to the local passwd(5), shadow(5) and the group(5) databases.
-The nssd(8) daemon is quite powerful, allowing any 3rd-party software that uses the standard libc/glibc functions for authentication to authenticate successfully against IndiMail's MySQL database without changing any code.
+Apart from the configuration options provided by the modules itself, one can also exploit <u>nsswitch.conf</u> to redirect these calls to [Name Service Switch Daemon - nssd(8)](#name-service-switch-Daemon---nssd) and use indimail's MySQL database as an alternate database to the local passwd(5), shadow(5) and the group(5) databases.
+The nssd(8) daemon allows any 3rd-party software that uses the standard libc/glibc functions for authentication to authenticate successfully against IndiMail's MySQL database without changing any code.
 This makes it trivial to replace indimail's IMAP/POP3 server with any IMAP/POP3 server of your choice.

 The [pam-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/pam-checkpwd.8), [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authpam.7) modules are PAM modules.
 PAM, or Pluggable Authentication Modules, is a modular approach to authentication.
 It allows (third party) services to provide an authentication module for their service which can then be used on PAM enabled systems.
 Services that use PAM for authentication can immediately use these modules without the need for a rebuild. [pam-checkpwd(8)](https://github.com/indimail/indimail-mta/wiki/pam-checkpwd.8) is highly configurable and can use any PAM(8) service like the linux PAM configuration in <u>/etc/pam.d/login</u> to authenticate against system users configured by you or your system administrator. [authpam(7)](https://github.com/indimail/indimail-mta/wiki/authpam.7) can authenticate using the pam service file <u>/etc/pam.d/imap</u> or <u>/etc/pam.d/pop3</u>. authpam(8) can be used by indimail's own imapd/pop3d to authenticate local users.